-There are 2 types of lasting power of attorney (LPA) in England and Wales.
-You can make 1 LPA, or both if you wish:
+In England and Wales, there are two types of lasting power of attorney (LPA).
+You can make one of them or both:

 - An LPA for financial decisions.
 This includes things like paying bills or selling your home.
 It can be used when you are still able to make your own decisions.
-Or you can set it up to start once you become unable to make decisions for yourself.
-The LPA cannot be used to manage your property or finances after you have died.
-These will be looked after according to the instructions in your will (pages 6 to 7). - An LPA for health and welfare decisions.
+Or you can set it up to start once you become unable to make decisions for yourself. - An LPA for health and welfare decisions.
 This includes things like giving consent for treatment, care, medication and where you live.
 This LPA can only be used if you become unable to make decisions for yourself.
-Some people also make an advance decision to refuse treatment (advance directive).
+Some people also make an advance decision to refuse treatment (advance directive) (see pages 52 to 53).